ie-safebank/safebank-fe/docs/tdd-strategy.md

   4. Tests pass ✅
   5. Refactor 🔄

-- Using this method, we made sure that all user acceptance criteria was met and produced high quality code.
+- Using this method, we made sure that all user acceptance criteria was met and efficiently produced high quality code.

 ## Behavior-Driven Development (BDD) 🧑‍🤝‍🧑

 - We defined system behaviors in clear scenarios using the "Given, When, Then" format.
-This approach improved communication between developers and non-technical stakeholders, ensuring everyone had a shared understanding of the system's behavior.
+This approach improved communication between the team and stakeholders ensuring everyone had a shared understanding of the system's behavior.

-## Unit Tests
+## Pytest Tests

-- Unit tests were developed using **Pytest**, focusing on validating individual components of the system.
+- Unit and functional tests were developed using **Pytest**, focusing on validating individual components of the system.

-## Functional Tests
+## Postman Tests

-- Functional tests were expanded using **Postman**, with **Postbot** utilized to validate end-to-end scenarios (e.g., user login, account management, and transaction processing) in the User Acceptance Testing (UAT) environment.
+- Functional tests were expanded using **Postman**, leveraging **Postbot** to validate end-to-end scenarios (e.g., user login, account management, and transaction processing) in the User Acceptance Testing (UAT) environment.

 ## Integration with CI/CD 🔗

-- Functional tests are integrated into the build and deployment workflows.
-We use GitHub status checks to ensure that only pull requests passing all tests can be merged into the main branch.
+- Postman tests are integrated into the build and deployment workflows.
-- This integration ensures high-quality code throughout the development lifecycle, from development to deployment.
+- We used GitHub status checks to ensure that only pull requests passing all tests can be merged into the main branch.

 ---